 After a lightning strikes a mannequin wearing some groovy clothes combined with the San Francisco's boss vibe, Brother Power the Geek was born.
 Earth's only puppet elemental.

 No, I'm not kidding.

 His powers?
 He's really strong.
 He's really groovy, far out and boss.
 Oh and he can possess other dummies, puppets, and mannequins.
-He's on a mission to learn truth... and he ran for congress on a platform of "Love, Peace, and Flower Power."
+He's on a mission to learn the truth... and he ran for Congress on a platform of "Love, Peace, and Flower Power."

 Sadly, this psychedelic answer to Mary Shelley's Frankenstein was the brainchild of Joe Simon - Yes, THE Joe Simon.
 The guy who made Captain America.
 This was an early attempt to make a wandering lonely philosopher character similar to Marvel's The Silver Surfer.
 Needless to say, it failed.